umangamatya/projects/Calculator/Readme.txt

 This is a simple calculator.
+You can add, subtract, multiply, divide.
+You can cancel your entry, save it to memory, get data from memory.
+It performs all the functions performed by normal simple calculator.
+I used the concept of Stack for developing it.
+It is made on C#.